Alpha Omega M.D. – Episode #115

-What this grouping of ordinary citizens has accomplished, is amazing.
+What this grouping of Floridians has accomplished, is amazing.

 And because of Harv Pearson, those days will not go unnumbered.
 Perhaps the most compelling story that readers of the Quincy Reporter and those other newspapers picking up the story courtesy of wire service access, is that of a retired German doctor and his young black assistant.
 While local hospitals were awash with disease and confusion, this retired immigrant doctor converts a university gym into an oasis of organization and healing.
 Without all the instruments and gadgets of their professional counterparts, Siegfried Endlichoffer efficiently knifes through the nonsense with the calculated precision of the Kaiser Wilhelm, whom he had left behind in his native hinterland.

 And there at the doctor’s side, the most unlikely nurse one could ever imagine; Alpha Omega Campbell, formerly Alfrey, coming of age in a hurry, applying the volumes of medical tidbits related to him over the previous three years.